triton-lang/triton/README.md

 # ISAAC

-This is the developer repository for ISAAC, a new approach to BLAS implementations.
-ISAAC uses Machine-Learning techniques to achieve input-specific and architecture-aware computations, thereby outperforming cuBLAS and clBLAS on many applications for NVidia, Intel and AMD GPUs.
+This is the developer repository for ISAAC, a library that uses machine learning to find input-aware kernels for element-wise operations, 1D/2D reductions and GEMM.
+It works with both cuBLAS and clBLAS.
+It's super easy to compile (no dependency!), to install (just link against libisaac.so instead of clBLAS or cuBLAS!), almost always outperforms (tuned) clBLAS and often outperforms cuBLAS.
+Try it!

 ### License